 A bird bath is a great way to attract birds to your garden.
-Some garden birds won’t ever use bird feeders preferring instead to forage for natural sources of food but all birds need to drink and bathe, and, particularly in urban areas or during the winter, supplies of fresh water can sometimes be scarce.
+Some garden birds won’t ever use bird feeders preferring instead to forage for natural sources of food but all birds need to drink and bathe, and, particularly in urban areas or during the winter of height of summer, supplies of fresh water can sometimes be scarce.

 Bird baths can be an attractive feature to add to your garden and although it is tempting to choose a bird bath that is simply aesthetically pleasing you need to consider what birds need when choosing a bird bath.
 Afterall, birds will not appreciate a good-looking bird bath in the same that we do, and the best bird baths are designed with birds in mind.

 There are 4 main types of bird bath: